michardy/blog/content/2020-04-04_graalvm_and_rust.md

 	at com.oracle.truffle.llvm.launcher.LLVMLauncher.main(LLVMLauncher.java:53)
 ...
 ```
-Unfortunatly, I did not have enough time to work out the cause of this issue.
+Unfortunately, I did not have enough time to work out the cause of this issue.
 As far as I can tell, this is caused by something cargo inserts into the program entry point.
 So I did something rather hacky, and changed the entry point of the program by calling it from c.